Dr Philip Beaman

-Acta Psychologica; American Journal of Psychology; Applied Cognitive Psychology; Attention, Perception & Psychophysics; Australian Journal of Psychology; Brain & Cognition; Brain & Language; Behavior Research Methods; British Journal of Psychology; Canadian Journal of Experimental Psychology: Revue Canadienne de Psychologie Expérimentale; CHI; Cognition; Cognitive Development; Consciousness & Cognition; European Journal of Cognitive Psychology; European Journal of Psychology of Education; Experimental Brain Research; Experimental Psychology; Frontiers in Cognition; Human Factors; Irish Journal of Psychology; Journal of Applied Research in Memory & Cognition; Journal of Environmental Psychology; Journal of Experimental Psychology: Applied; Journal of Experimental Psychology: Human Perception & Performance; Journal of Experimental Psychology: Learning, Memory & Cognition; Journal of Human Evolution; Journal of Memory & Language; Memory; Memory & Cognition; Music Perception; Nature Reviews: Neuroscience; Neuropsychologia; Neuroscience & Biobehavioral Reviews; Psychological Science; Psychology of Music; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology; Scandinavian Journal of Psychology; Schizophrenia Research; Stress & Health; Topics in Cognitive Science.
+Acta Psychologica; American Journal of Psychology; Applied Cognitive Psychology; Attention, Perception & Psychophysics; Australian Journal of Psychology; Brain & Cognition; Brain & Language; Behavior Research Methods; British Journal of Psychology; Canadian Journal of Experimental Psychology: Revue Canadienne de Psychologie Expérimentale; CHI; Cognition; Cognitive Development; Consciousness & Cognition; European Journal of Cognitive Psychology; European Journal of Psychology of Education; Experimental Brain Research; Experimental Psychology; Frontiers in Cognition; Human Factors; Irish Journal of Psychology; Journal of Applied Research in Memory & Cognition; Journal of Environmental Psychology; Journal of Experimental Psychology: Applied; Journal of Experimental Psychology: General; Journal of Experimental Psychology: Human Perception & Performance; Journal of Experimental Psychology: Learning, Memory & Cognition; Journal of Human Evolution; Journal of Memory & Language; Memory; Memory & Cognition; Music Perception; Nature Reviews: Neuroscience; Neuropsychologia; Neuroscience & Biobehavioral Reviews; Psychological Science; Psychology of Music; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology; Scandinavian Journal of Psychology; Schizophrenia Research; Stress & Health; Topics in Cognitive Science.

 Biotechnology & Biological Sciences Research Council, British Academy, Economic & Social Research Council, Engineering & Physical Sciences Research Council, Experimental Psychology Society, French National Research Agency (ANR), Israel Science Foundation, Leverhulme Trust, Natural Sciences & Engineering Research Council Canada, Netherlands Organisation for Scientific Research.